COVID-19 Identification and Notification

 What is the difference between quarantine and isolation?

 While quarantines and isolation can be difficult and disruptive to students and families, they are a required health precaution from the CDC and St. Louis County Health Department and a positive strategy to prevent further spread of illness in our schools.

 Isolation requires individuals to stay home and separates those with COVID-19 from people who are not sick.
 Isolation is usually at least 10 days as long as the last 24 hours of that period are fever-free without medication and symptoms are improving.

 Quarantine also requires individuals to stay home and keeps someone who might have been exposed to the virus away from others.
-Quarantine is usually 14 days from the last day of exposure to the person with the virus.
-In families, where it is hard to isolate from each other, a quarantine period can extend much longer.
+Quarantine is currently 10 days from the last day of exposure to the person with the virus.

 For more information, please visit our Health and Safety website.
 Thank you for your support as we return to school and work together to keep our students and staff safe and healthy.